-- Or, it could be because he IS filthy rich now, being married to the boss's daughter and all.
+- Or, it could be because he IS filthy rich now, being married to the boss' daughter and all.

-- Ted DiBiase Jr's current gimmick in WWE is Uncle Pennybags.
+- Ted DiBiase Jr's gimmick while in WWE.
 He's been given a massive trust fund from his father, "The Million Dollar Man" Ted DiBiase, and he mostly uses it to give gifts to the fans, have massive tailgate parties in the parking lot of WWE events with his Twitter followers, and donate to charity.

 - David Sarif from Deus Ex: Human Revolution is ultimately one of these, despite committing a handful of shady actions (which mostly tend to come across as a necessary evil to survive in the cutthroat Cyberpunk business world).

 - Rodrigo Briscoletti from Dragon Quest V is this trope in spades.
 He's world famous for his wealth and generosity, and he gets a lot of that wealth from running a casino resort.
 You can choose in the game to marry one of his two daughters, and he'll lavish gifts on you on your journey.
 But even if you marry your childhood sweetheart instead, he'll still give you a family heirloom (a legendary artifact you're searching for), pay for your wedding to Bianca, let you stay for free at his casino, and give you one of his ships to set off in just because he likes you.
 What a guy!